Senne98/Custom-Item-Api/README.md

 CustomBlock customBlock = new CustomBlock(Material.FURNACE, blockKey);
 customBlock.setRotation(CustomBlock.Rotation.AROUND_Y);
 ``````

-### Save
-Items and Blocks you create get saved when you stop the server, if you want to be sure they get saved you can use Save#save().

 ### Features / Bugs
 If you find bugs or want a feature to be added, ask in the [discord](https://discord.gg/DBabnRZAhC) or create an issue on [github](https://github.com/Senne98/Custom-Item-Api/issues).